gbdk-2020/gbdk-2020/gbdk-lib/examples/cross-platform/platformer_template/Readme.md

 Make sure to set the number of solid tiles.
 These should always come first.
 This should include duplicates and flipped tiles.

-> As an optimizatation you could remove adjust your tileset, tilemap, and png2asset to handle duplicates/tile-flipping, but you would lose some DMG compatibility
+> As an optimizatation you could adjust your tileset, tilemap, and png2asset to handle duplicates/tile-flipping, but you would lose some DMG compatibility